blakeb211/InfoRetrieval_Proj0/README.md

   Write function to load the stopwords - done
   Function 1.
 Read through the words in the files.
 Save the terms.
 Remove the stop words. - done Write tests using Google Test
+  Add location data
+  Write a user interface
+  Add a search function
+  Add a custom allocator to be able to report the size of the inverted index Add method to serialize the map to disk

   INSTALL NOTES
   Boost directory is c:\boost172